Patent foramen ovale

 During fetal development, a small flap-like opening — the foramen ovale (foh-RAY-mun oh-VAY-lee) — is normally present in the wall between the right and left upper chambers of the heart (atria).
 It normally closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.

-Although it's not uncommon to have a patent foramen ovale, most people with the condition never know they have it.
+Patent foramen ovale occurs in about 25 percent of the normal population, but most people with the condition never know they have it.
 A patent foramen ovale is often discovered during tests for other problems.
 Learning that you have a patent foramen ovale is understandably concerning, but most people never need treatment for this disorder.

 It's unclear what causes the foramen ovale to stay open in some people, though genetics may play a role.

 Normal heart function after birth

 Your heart has four pumping chambers that circulate your blood:

 - The right upper chamber (right atrium).
 The right atrium receives oxygen-poor blood from your body and pumps it into the right ventricle through the tricuspid valve.